 Making this explicit on your scorecard means you’re actually doing the work.
 You’re spending time talking and listening to people — not just the people who report directly to you.
 You’re measuring systematically.
 You’re tracking trends.

 You look for trends.
-This is a months and quarters thing, not days and weeks.
+This plays out over months and quarters, not days and weeks.
 One bad survey result isn’t a crisis.
 A declining trend over three months is.

 You respect that teams are different.
 Don’t compare across teams.
 Team A’s scores don’t mean Team B is failing.
 Different contexts, different challenges, different starting points.

 You create space to discuss the hard topics.
 The real value of systematic measurement is that it gives you a structured way to talk about talent with your leadership peers and your own leaders.
-You need to celebrate the high performers, yes—but you also need to discuss the individuals who are struggling and need help.
-And sometimes, you need to talk about people who might need to part ways with the organization.
+You need to celebrate the high performers, yes, but you also need to discuss the individuals who are struggling and need help.
+And sometimes, you need to talk about people who might need to leave.
 Without a structured approach built on data and trends, these conversations never happen with the clarity and honesty they require.

 4. Leadership Is a Team Game